Jessica Stam: Career

+Early beginnings 2002–2004

 Stam won the Los Angeles Model Look contest in 2002.
 Photographer Steven Meisel jump-started her career and soon after cast her in every advertisement campaign of his.
 "I guess I'm his muse", she has said, and she has credited him with helping her become a supermodel.
 She has appeared on the cover of UK, Turkish & German Vogue and in advertisements for Marc Jacobs, Anna Sui, Giorgio Armani and others.

 In 2004, Stam appeared in the short film Agent Orange.
 She was sued by New York Model Management, because of a breach of contract.
 Fashion designer Marc Jacobs created The Marc Jacobs Stam, a bag inspired by and named after her.

+Modelling breakthrough 2006–2009

 Stam walked a total of 64 shows combined during the New York, Milan, and Paris Fashion Weeks in 2006.
 In January 2006, she appeared in the Rochas ad campaign, shot and directed by Bruno Aveillan.
 Stam fell at the Chloé Fall 2006 show in Paris, while wearing "ridiculously high patent-leather pumps" that got caught on each other as her feet crossed on the runway.
 Her fall received millions of views on YouTube and took first spot on the "Top Five Runway Falls" list by New York Magazine.
 For the Victoria's Secret Fashion Show in 2006, she opened the first "Pink" segment ever.
 Her appearance also included a featurette showing a Victoria's Secret commercial shoot and what a model sees when walking the runway.

 She was presented, along with nine other models, on the May 2007 cover of American Vogue as one of the "World's Next Top Models."
 During Paris's Spring/Summer 2007 Haute Couture fashion week, she walked for Chanel, Christian Lacroix, Christian Dior, Givenchy, and Jean Paul Gaultier.
 In July 2007, earning an estimated total of $1.5 million in the previous 12 months, Forbes named her fifteenth in the list of the World's 15 Top-Earning Supermodels.
 Currently, she stars in campaigns for Bulgari, Dior, Lanvin and Escada.
 She also appeared in the F/W 2007 Christian Dior, DKNY, Miss Sixty, Loewe and Roberto Cavalli ad campaign.
 She has also walked in the 2006, 2007, and 2010 Victoria's Secret fashion shows.
 For F/W 08, Stam could be seen in ads for Giorgio Armani's "Onde" fragrance, Dolce & Gabbana and Bulgari.
 The Wall Street Journal featured Jessica Stam in their article on "How to Walk Like a Model" and taught a DKNY intern her runway moves.